ebreitmo/benchio/README.md

 cases, due to variations in I/O performance from user contention.

 Data layout is 3D strided - intended to more closely resemble that of a real world application than 2D sequential.
+The array size (per MPI rank) is controlled through the following parameters in `benchio.F90`:

+`integer :: n1 `

+`integer :: n2 `

+`integer :: n3 `
-By default, array size n1xn2xn3 is 256x256x256 (the grid size can be changed in the input file).
+By default, the array size n1xn2xn3 is 256x256x256 (the grid size can be changed in the input file).

 Supports POSIX (serial), MPI-IO, HDF5 and NetCDF backends.
 A run will test all backends included at compile time.